 Do Female Narwhal’s Have Tusks?

 Normally, females do not have horns.
 Horns are mostly a male feature.
 Occasionally, however, female narwhals grow one.
-Since only a few females grow horns, it shows us that these tusks are not really meant for survival or feeding since females manage to live longer than males.
+Since only a few females grow horns, it shows us that the tusk is not really meant for survival or feeding since females manage to live longer than males.
 The tusk has more to do with courtship and mating.

-Although many females do not grow tusks, looking inside the upper jaw of a female narwhal and removing sections of bone, you can find two, small, tusks that haven’t broken the surface.
+Although many females do not grow tusks, looking inside the upper jaw of a female narwhal and removing bone sections, you can find two small tusks that haven’t broken the surface.
 Scientists have studied a few skulls of female narwhals in their collection.
 These small, unerupted tusks serve a purpose that is yet to be discovered.

 What Is A Narwhal’s Horn Made Of?

-Narwhal horns are made of ivory, and is similar to the tusk of an elephant.
+Narwhal horns are made of ivory and are similar to the tusk of an elephant.